Refund of VAT to foreign businesses established outside the EU

 If the purchases relate to some other zero-rated operations in Finland (such as export trade, intra-community supply of goods, VAT-exempt vessels, or services related to them), the applicant is not eligible for VAT refunds normally offered to foreign businesses.
 To be able to deduct the input VAT in respect to these purchases, the foreign business should register for VAT in Finland.
 Input VAT is then refunded on the basis of VAT returns, in the same way as for the Finnish businesses.

-For more information, see our guidance 'VAT registration of foreigners in Finland'.
+For more information (in Finnish and Swedish), see our guidance 'VAT registration of foreigners in Finland'.

 3.1.2 Investment gold, gold material and semi-manufactured gold products